rayzenai/file-manager/README.md

 -   Automatically generates multiple sizes when images are saved
 -   Handles both single images and arrays of images
 -   Smart diffing - only resizes truly new images
--   Automatic cleanup of old images when replaced
+-   Automatic cleanup of old media files when replaced
 -   Queue-based processing for better performance
+-   Video compression with configurable codecs and quality
+-   Document file support without unwanted processing
+-   Automatic file type detection based on field configuration

 ## Usage in Filament Resources